+Goal 23.
+Identify lands owned by government entities, service providers and intended for public use.

+- Policy LU-114 Coordinate, on an annual basis with service providers, agencies, local jurisdictions and County departments to ensure that accurate designation and implementing zoning is applied for their respective facilities and intended uses. - Policy LU-115 Apply the Public Facilities designation to lands that serve cultural, recreational, educational and public service needs of the county.

 Goal 24.
-Identify lands owned by government entities, service providers and intended for public use.

-- Policy LU-114 Coordinate, on an annual basis with service providers, agencies, local jurisdictions and County departments to ensure that accurate designation and implementing zoning is applied for their respective facilities and intended uses. - Policy LU-115 Apply the Public Facilities designation to lands that serve cultural, recreational, educational and public service needs of the county. - Policy LU-116 Implement the Park zone to County-owned lands identified in the Parks, Recreational and Open Space Plan.
-Specifically, apply the Park zoning to Heritage, Regional and Community parks.

-Goal 25.
 Maximize the quality of life in Kitsap County by providing public facilities to meet the needs of today and to 2025.

-- Policy LU-117 Coordinate the orderly provision of public facilities and services with development activities in a manner that is compatible with the fiscal resources of the County and local service providers. - Policy LU-118 Encourage the design of facilities to meet the service levels appropriate for today and in the future. - Policy LU-119 Encourage the location of public facilities that will maximize efficiency of services, minimize costs and impacts to the environment.
+Policy LU-116 Coordinate the orderly provision of public facilities and services with development activities in a manner that is compatible with the fiscal resources of the County and local service providers.

+Policy LU-117 Encourage the design of facilities to meet the service levels appropriate for today and in the future.

+Policy LU-118 Encourage the location of public facilities that will maximize efficiency of services, minimize costs and impacts to the environment.